magenx/Magento-2-aws-cluster-terraform/README.md

 - Pay as You Go
 - Transparent billing
 - No draconian contracts
-- No sudden surplus resources
+- No sudden overage charges
 - No hardware restrictions
 - No services limitations
 - No hidden bottlenecks